SystemsApproach/tcpcc/avoidance.rst

 that we have seen equal performance in the past with a lower ``CongestionWindow``.
 In the example shown in :numref:`Figure %s <fig-nv>`, we see similar performance with ``CongestionWindow=12``, so we decrease ``CongestionWindow``.
-The decrease is done multiplicative, rather than instantaneously, in case the new measurement is noisy.
+The decrease is done multiplicatively, rather than instantaneously, in case the new measurement is noisy.
 To filter out bad measurements, NV collects many measurements and then use the best one before making a congestion determination.